savakazakov/pdiot-practical/Labs/Week 1 Lab.md

 Download the Thingy:52 app from [Google Play Store](https://play.google.com/store/apps/details?id=no.nordicsemi.android.nrfthingy&hl=en_GB&gl=US).
-Alternatively, you can download the [code from GitHub](https://github.com/NordicSemiconductor/Android-Nordic-Thingy) and build the app directly on your phone.
+Alternatively, you can download the [code from GitHub](https://github.com/NordicSemiconductor/Android-Nordic-Thingy) and build the app in Android Studio.
 ### Turning the Thingy on
 Remove the black rubber case of the Thingy.
 You will find a switch on its bottom side.